 Introduction

 Western spruce budworm outbreaks may increase in frequency and severity with the onset of climate change, although the drivers that control the population dynamics of this species are not fully understood yet.
-This report presents introductory information that will lay the foundation to approach the hypotheses of how the climate at the interannual, interannual, and multidecadal scale influence WSB outbreaks; as well as how stand structure, composition, and drought stress affect stand recovery from WSB outbreaks in the Southern Colorado Rocky Mountain Ecoregion.
+This report presents introductory information that will lay the foundation to understand how the climate at the intraannual, interannual, and multidecadal scales influence WSB outbreaks; as well as how stand structure, composition, and drought stress affect stand recovery from WSB outbreaks in the Southern Colorado Rocky Mountain Ecoregion.
 We will use dendrochronological methods and remote sensing techniques to elucidate the drivers of regionally synchronous WSB outbreaks across complex landscapes.
 We hypothesize that the driver may be (a) above average summer moisture (Price 1991) that increases foraging availability, (b) drought (White 1984, Mattson and Haack 1987) that increases foraging quality, or (c) above average moisture following drought (Flower et al. 2014, Flower 2016, Ellis and Flower 2017).

 Western Spruce Budworm

-The western spruce budworm is a member of the genus Choristoneura, conifer-feeding budworms that evolved and diversified when boreal forests formed and expanded in North America during the late Miocene (Fagua et al 2018).
-Today, this 4-million-year-old adaptation has made the genus into notorious, economically damaging pests of coniferous forests in the United States and Canada because it is such an effective defoliator.
-The western spruce budworm (Choristoneura occidentalis) is a univoltine species.
+The western spruce budworm (Choristoneura occidentalis) is a member of the genus Choristoneura.
+Species within this group are conifer-feeding budworms that evolved and diversified when boreal forests formed and expanded in North America during the late Miocene (Fagua et al 2018).
+Today, this 4-million-year-old adaptation has made the genus into notorious, economically damaging insects of coniferous forests in the United States and Canada because it is such an effective defoliator.
+The western spruce budworm is a univoltine species.
 The eggs hatch in the late summer and first instars migrate to overwintering sites.
 The larvae molt to the second instar and take shelter in silken cocoons under bark scales.
 They emerge in spring, from April to June, and mine buds and old needles until bud flush.
 Once bud flush arrives, the larvae web new needles together to feed in a protective shelter through the sixth instar.
 They pupate in these shelters and emerge in August as adults.
-Then, they lay up to 130-150 eggs on the underside of a needle and complete their life cycle (Pederson et al 2011).
+Then they lay up to 130-150 eggs on the underside of a needle and complete their life cycle (Pederson et al 2011).
 It is crucial that the budworm emerge at the proper time to have access to the nutritious bud flush of its host.
-Emerging before bud flush results in considerable mortality during the foraging period, while emerging after bud flush results in higher mortality and lower fecundity (Régnière & Nealis 2018).
+Emerging too far in advance of bud flush results in considerable mortality during the foraging period, while emerging after bud flush results in higher mortality and lower fecundity (Régnière & Nealis 2018).
 As climate change advances the phenology of trees there could be a phenological mismatch between WSB and its preferred hosts, leading to novel interactions.
 Black spruce does not experience severe defoliation from spruce budworm currently because of its delayed bud flush, however, evidence suggests if it advances its phenology, it may better support budworm survival and suffer increased defoliation (Fuentealba et al 2017).

 The Hosts of Western Spruce Budworm